Butterfly Effects and Battleship Defects

 Fletcher heads west while Takagi steams to the north.
 The Americans ready a 360° search while the Japanese ready a dense search pattern to the south and west.
 Inoue formally pushes back the invasion of Port Moresby to May 12.

 The inclement weather that had protected the Americans now shielded the Japanese as it moved north.
 However, at 0820, a Dauntless off Lexington spots the Japanese carriers through a hole in the clouds.
-Two minutes later, a Kate from Shōkakū spots the Americans.
+Two minutes later, a Jake from Zuihō spots the Americans.
 The two forces are approximately 210 nmi apart as they rush to get their strikes into the air.
 The carriers steam toward each other to shorten the return leg for their attack aircraft.
 The Japanese launch a strike with 18 Zeros, 49 Vals, and 21 Kates at 0915; the Americans launch separate attacks, with six Wildcats, 24 Dauntlesses, and nine Devastators from Yorktown at 0915 and nine Wildcats, 15 Dauntlesses, and 12 Devastators from Lexington at 0925.

 Yorktown’s dive bombers arrive first at 1032 and wait for their torpedo bombers to catch up before launching their attack.
-The only spot Shōkaku and Hiei—as Zuikaku and Haruna are hidden by a nearby rain squall—and jump them.
+The only spot Shōkaku and Hiei—as Zuikaku, Zuihō, and Haruna are hidden by a rain squall—and jump them.
 Despite impressive maneuvering, the aviators score two 1,000-pound bomb hits on Shōkaku.
 Hiei—slower and less maneuverable than her purpose-built relative—is struck by three bombs and a torpedo.
 Both carriers are knocked from the fight before Lexington’s aircraft arrive on target.
 When Lady Lex’s aviators do arrive on the scene, approximately half of her SBDs are unable to find the Japanese through the bad weather.
 Those who do find the Japanese see two smoking carriers and Haruna running for the squalls.
 They score two more bomb hits on Shōkakū and two on Haruna, but the TBDs fail to score a single hit.
 One of the bombs that hit Haruna penetrates the ship’s port wing engine room before detonating, wrecking the space and causing her to lose speed.

 TF 17 detects the incoming strike on radar at 70 nmi but incorrectly estimates their approach altitude, allowing the attackers to sail overhead of the CAP picket.
 Nine B5N Kates target Yorktown, but none of their torpedoes connect; the other 12 attack Lexington and score three hits.
 20 Vals line up on Lexington and score two hits; the other 19 attack Yorktown, scoring a single hit and 16 near-misses.

 In the span of about an hour, five carriers have been badly damaged, with two out-right crippled and potentially beyond saving (Lexington and Hiei).
 As the strikes are returning to their carriers, they run into each other—leading to a series of frenetic duels that destroy three more Japanese and American aircraft.
-Yorktown and Lexington (barely) are able to recover their attack.
-Zuikaku and Haruna both start to recover until Haruna’s steering linkage fails (one of the original components of the ship that was not replaced when she was re-engined due to time constraints), and the carrier lazily veers out of control.
+Yorktown and Lexington (barely) are able to recover their aircraft.
+Zuikaku and Haruna both start to recover their own until Haruna’s steering linkage fails (one of the original components of the ship that was not replaced when she was re-engined due to time constraints), and the carrier lazily veers out of control.

 Fletcher assesses that he has killed one, maybe two carriers, but not all.
 He is left with two heavily damaged carriers and two greatly depleted air groups against at least one operational enemy carrier.
 Even worse, with the loss of Neosho, he can no longer refuel at sea.
 Things are made worse when, at 1247, gasoline fumes in Lexington’s hangar are ignited by an errant electrical spark.
 The massive explosion rocks the ship and starts a massive fire.
 Fletcher is informed at 1422 by Fitch of reports of two undamaged enemy carriers.
 Fletcher makes the decision to withdraw.
 At 1442, another massive explosion rocks Lexington, followed by yet another at 1525.
 The fires are uncontrollably by 1538 and the crew begins evacuating at 1707.